-Repiping Services in Chapel Hill, NC by Bud Matthews Services
+Repiping and Water Pipe Repair in Chapel Hill, NC

 Since the 1960’s, the most popular pipe material for new homes in the U.S. has been copper.
 This is because copper is quite a bit sturdier than most other materials when it comes to water exposure.
 It is rust resistant and can last up to a century under ideal circumstances.
 Unfortunately, there are a couple problems that can shorten that lifespan considerably.
 Even if the pipes live the full hundred years, they will have to be replaced sooner or later.
 If you have pipes fail in your home for whatever reason, don’t worry.